Kansas vs. Missouri: Sportsbook promo codes, odds, spread, over/under - December 9

 Kansas vs. Missouri: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 9

-The Kansas Jayhawks (8-1) will look to extend a four-game winning streak when they host the Missouri Tigers (7-2) at 5:15 PM ET on Saturday, December 9, 2023.
+The Kansas Jayhawks (8-1) will try to build on a four-game win streak when they host the Missouri Tigers (7-2) at 5:15 PM ET on Saturday, December 9, 2023.
 The Tigers have also won four games in a row.

-In this article, you can find odds and spreads for the Kansas vs. Missouri matchup across multiple sportsbooks.
+In this article, you can see the spread and odds across multiple sportsbooks for the Kansas vs. Missouri matchup.

 Kansas vs. Missouri Game Info